Redcliff, Alberta: Demographics

+In 2022 Redcliff had a total population of 6,104 a year over year increase of 3.83%.

 Economy

 The primary industries that support the local economy relate to oil and gas and the climate of southern Alberta.
 Numerous businesses in Redcliff and area provide drilling and pipeline services to support the oil and gas industry.
 The area's sunny climate and abundance of affordable natural gas reserves has contributed to the establishment of a sizable greenhouse industry.
 Greenhouse products include vegetables (sweet bell peppers, beefsteak tomatoes, tomatoes on the vine, and long English cucumbers), a variety of flowering plants, and some trees.

 In the past, Redcliff was known for the production of glass, brick and pottery products.
 Some of these factories have since moved to Medicine Hat, such as the IXL brick plant, while others are no longer in existence.

 Redcliff is a member of the Economic Development Alliance of Southeast Alberta.